 Post-implementation reviews (PIR)

 A two-stage PIR follows each development project, taking place at approximately six and twelve months.
 The first involves a ‘stock check’ at a sample of firms, evaluating the implementation of any recommended measures arising from the development project.
 The second PIR comprises a more detailed assessment of the measures implemented, including the barriers to adoption where recommendations have not been acted on.
 We will invite firms to work collaboratively with us on these reviews.

 The output of the initiatives described above will lead to additions to the LSB’s Information for Practitioners.

 Adding value beyond monitoring and development

-What Advisory services are available?
+What Insight and Support services are available?

 In addition to advising registered Firms on their performances in specific areas, exploratory research and fact finding compares different methods of meeting the Standards.

 Advice and guidance to help Firms develop and improve their financial difficulty call frameworks.